taikedz/dedupe/Implementation_notes.md

     * if the file or folder is in the auto-delete list, remove it, and raise a `ProcessorSkipException`

 * `Identify`
+    * see `Identification Handling` below

+### Identification Handling

+There may be multiple ways of identifying a file or directory.

+An identified item should be registered as such in the database.

+The default identification simply processes the file for size and hashes.
+A file is identified as follows, using an encounter handler:

+* `Identify`
     * registered on `ON_ENCOUNTER_FILE`, causing a file to be identified and added to the database
     * if the file is a regular file, register info:
         * top-level specified folder